astronomer/airflow-guides/guides/airflow-scaling-workers.md

 There are three primary DAG-level Airflow settings that users can define in code:

-- **`max_active_runs`:** This is the maximum number of active DAG Runs allowed for the DAG in question.
-Once this limit is hit, the Scheduler will not create new active DAG Runs.
+- **`max_active_runs`:** This is the maximum number of active DAG runs allowed for the DAG in question.
+Once this limit is hit, the Scheduler will not create new active DAG runs.
 If this setting is not defined, the value of the environment-level setting `max_active_runs_per_dag` is assumed.

   If you are utilizing `catchup` or `backfill` for your DAG, consider defining this parameter to ensure that you don't accidentally trigger a high number of DAG runs.
 - **`max_active_tasks`:** This is the total number of tasks that can run at the same time for a given DAG run.
 It essentially controls the parallelism within your DAG.
 If this setting is not defined, the value of the environment-level setting `max_active_tasks_per_dag` is assumed.